HM-25/Git-Cheat-Sheet/README.md

 Click Add SSH key.

 If prompted, confirm access to your account on GitHub.
-For more information, see "Sudo mode."